Meet the team

 Over the years, Sudheer held multiple board positions in Intel Capital's global portfolio.
 Currently, Sudheer is a director on the boards of FarmTaaza (India), Pi Datacenters (India) & Zebi (India).
 Sudheer was a selection committee member of the World Economic Forum Technology Pioneers program.

 Sudheer joined Intel Capital in 2000.
 Prior to Intel Capital, Sudheer was an Engineering Manager overseeing R&D, manufacturing and HVM transfer in Intel's Technology & Manufacturing Group.
 Prior to joining Intel, Sudheer was a process development engineer at LSI Logic.

 Sudheer has a Bachelors degree from the Indian Institute of Technology, Madras and a Masters degree from Rensselaer Polytechnic Institute, USA.

-Jack Han joined Epsilon Venture Partners in 2016 as a partner responsible for investments in Korea.
+Jack Han is a strategic advisor for Epsilon group of funds.
 Previously, he worked at Intel Capital for ten years.
 As a country director, he led Korea team, being responsible for operation of investment activities in Korea.
 He actively managed portfolio companies as a board member to evaluate business plan, operating performances, advise on business developments, and consult in strategic restructuring.
 He achieved high returns via 6 IPOs and 2 M&A deals.

 Prior to Intel capital, Jack was the head of IT investment team at Samsung Venture Capital, Samsung Group's investment arm.
 He undertook strategic venture investing for Samsung Electronics and other Samsung affiliates.
 He consulted with business groups to identify strategic fit and synergy with companies under review.
 He also sourced new business opportunities and technology for Samsung Electronics and its affiliated companies.
 He was selected as Samsung's best investment manager.